KDE/homerun/PLUGIN_PLAN.md

         void setSourceArguments(const SourceArguments::Hash &)
         SourceArguments::Hash sourceArguments() const

-# Design a SourcePlugin interface
+# Design a AbstractSource interface

 Must be able to:

 - instantiate source models given their arguments
 - instantiate a SourceConfigurator to configure a model source arguments

-    class SourcePlugin : public QObject
+    class AbstractSource : public QObject
-        QAbstractItemModel *modelForSource(const QString &name, const SourceArguments::Hash &)
+        QAbstractItemModel *modelForSource(const SourceArguments::Hash &)
         SourceConfigurator *createConfigurator() const

-A plugin can be either static (bundled in homeruncomponents.so) or dynamic, installed as a .so.
+A source can be either static (bundled in homeruncomponents.so) or dynamic: implemented in a plugin.

+# Source plugins

+A source plugin is a standard KDE plugin which implements the KPluginFactory class.

+If a plugin wants to provide multiple sources, it must implement KPluginFactory::create() and return different sources depending on the value of the first element of the "args" parameter, which will be the source name.

-Each dynamic plugin should have its own .desktop file installed as:
+Each source plugin should have its own .desktop file installed as:

     $KDEDIR/share/kde4/services/homerun-source-$name.desktop